Abu Dhabi schools rush to revamp canteen menus after junk food ban; parents relieved

 Fahd. a KG1 student in school

-Rawan Fawaz, mother of three, said she suffers with her youngest boy the most.
+Rawan Fawaz, mother of three, said she struggles with her youngest boy the most.

 However, her eldest son Hassan Zarouq, an eleventh grader, thinks otherwise.